-The Resettlement Management Teams will be setup to implement the RAPs and will consist of three smaller teams namely:

-The RAP implementing entity -OPM will be responsible for the RAP implementation.
+The Resettlement Management Teams will be setup to implement the RAPs.
+The RAP implementing entity - OPM will be responsible for the RAP implementation.
 It will co-ordinate and integrate the responsibilities of the compensation committee.
-It will report to (PIST).
+It will report to the district level Project Implementation Support Team (PIST).
 However, this will also work in close collaboration with District Land Boards(DLB) to manage effective and timely implementation of all the land acquisition and other related issues.